 If you click on rock, metal and country songs though, you get a huge choice and Jamplay are constantly updating and creating more videos anyway.

-Up next is George Harrison`s 12 string parts, guitar solos and even a cool video teaching you the campfire version of the song which will appeal to many guitarist starting out or who aren`t in bands.
+Up next is George Harrison’s 12 string parts, guitar solos and even a cool video teaching you the campfire version of the song which will appeal to many guitarists starting out or who aren’t in bands.

-It`s a great video lesson to play the song and allows you to learn the song in variety of useful ways depending on what gear you have and in which ways you wish to perform or play the song.
+It’s a great video lesson to play the song and allows you to learn the song in a variety of useful ways depending on what gear you have and in which ways you wish to perform or play the song.

 Phase 4 Song Writing

-I decided to check out Mark Lincoln`s series on song writing as he is an acoustic rock guitarist who has three decades worth of experience.
-There`s 11 videos in his series taking you from the basics of the I-IV-V chord progression, to writing melodies, to deconstruction of lyrics.
+I decided to check out Mark Lincoln’s series on songwriting as he is an acoustic rock guitarist who has three decades worth of experience.
+There’s 11 videos in his series taking you from the basics of the I-IV-V chord progression to writing melodies, to a deconstruction of lyrics.

 Jamplay in a nutshell

-So there`s my online review of Jamplay.
+So there’s my online review of Jamplay.
 You have to be patient with a site like Jamplay.
 Spend a bit of time browsing at what you want to learn.
 Then pick one thing, start it, learn it all the way through so you are completely comfortable with the techniques taught, then move on to another set of videos.
-You will be certainly be a better guitarist for using the site in a sensible, steady way.
-Jamplay do provide you with the tools but it`s upto you to use them well.
+You will certainly be a better guitarist for using the site in a sensible, steady way.
+Jamplay does provide you with the tools but it’s up to you to use them well.

-There`s s so much more to the site too.
+There’s s so much more to the site too.
 Go and take a look around.
-I`ve seen a few reviews of Jamplay and to be honest they all seem like are there to advertise it.
-The best thing to do unless you don`t mind forking out some cash is get yourself a free account, set aside an hour or two and have some fun and then later on see if you want to pay for it.
+I’ve seen a few reviews of Jamplay and to be honest they all seem like are there to advertise it.
+The best thing to do unless you don’t mind forking out some cash is to get yourself a free account, set aside an hour or two and have some fun and then, later on, see if you want to pay for it.

 I hope you enjoyed that in-depth and brutally honest review of Jamplay.
 Let me know what you think of Jamplay and the review of it, in the comments below.